sevvalozgerr/sevvalozgerr/README.md

-- 🔭 I’m a recent graduate of Computer Engineering.
+- 🔭 I’m a Computer Engineer.
 - 🌱 I’m interested in all things Programming & Data Science